 Sharon Smith – Ballet Program Coordinator/Teacher

-Sharon Smith has been involved with dance, ballet and teaching for over 25 years.
+Sharon Smith has been involved with dance, ballet and teaching for over 30 years.
 Sharon received training in ballet, jazz and modern and also has training as a figure skater and as a gymnast.
 She completed the Royal Academy of Dance syllabus and also received training in Vaganova, Bournonville, Cechetti and Balanchine techniques.
 She has trained under David Howard, Cynthia Harvey, Kennet Oberly, Wes Chapman and Roger Van Fleteren and danced with companies in Kansas and Illinois.
-She has taught every level of ballet from ages 3 to adults, as well as Pilates and strength and conditioning.
+For the past 21 years, she has taught every level of ballet from ages 3 to adults, as well as Pilates and strength and conditioning.
 She has choreographed for high school musicals as well as dance school performances and was assistant choreographer for the Illini Figure Skating Club.
 For the past several years, she has worked with developmentally disabled adults and children at Barbara Olson Center for Hope, Milestone, Inc. and Easter Seals Autism Therapeutic School culminating in performances.

 While dancing and teaching, Sharon received a B.S. in Ecology, Ethology and Evolution and a M.S. in Wildlife Research/Ornithology from the University of Illinois, a Legal Assistant Certificate from Wichita State University and a Paralegal Degree from Elgin Community College.